 Creating an environment that supports your body can make a world of difference.
 Start with your workspace.
 An ergonomic chair with good lumbar support can prevent you from slumping and putting extra stress on your lower back.
 You might also find that using pillows or cushions helps you maintain a more comfortable and stable posture.
 This principle extends beyond your desk.
 Pay attention to how you move around your home.
 When you’re doing chores like loading the dishwasher or doing laundry, be mindful of your posture.
 Bend at your knees instead of your waist, and keep your core engaged to protect your back from unnecessary strain.

-Improving Your Sleep and Recovery
+Tips for Better Sleep and Faster Recovery

 A good night’s sleep is essential for muscle recovery and pain management.
 Finding a comfortable sleeping position is key.
 Some people with hypermobile back pain find relief by sleeping on their back with a pillow under their knees or on their side with a pillow between their knees.
 This helps maintain spinal alignment and reduces pressure on your joints.
 Beyond sleep, gentle daily activity is crucial for recovery.
 Activities like walking, swimming, or a modified Pilates routine can help build strength without over-stressing your joints.
 Consistent, low-impact movement helps your muscles provide the support your flexible spine needs to stay healthy and pain-free.

-How to Lift and Move Mindfully
+How to Lift and Move Without Pain

 When you live with hypermobility, learning how to lift and move correctly is non-negotiable.
 Always engage your core muscles before you lift anything, no matter how light it seems.
 Keep the object close to your body and use the strength in your legs to lift, not your back.
 It’s also important to be cautious with activities that emphasize extreme flexibility, like certain types of yoga.
 While they may seem helpful, overstretching can destabilize your joints and make your pain worse.
 The most important thing you can do is build strength.
 Strong muscles act as a natural brace for your spine, providing the stability that your ligaments can’t.
 If lifestyle changes aren’t enough, various pain management treatments can offer additional support.